 Irritable Bowel Syndrome (IBS)

 IBS is a disorder involving the movement of the bowel (intestines).
 In IBS, the nerves and muscles in the bowel are overly sensitive.
-The disorder is most often identified by its symptoms: abdominal pain or discomfort associated with a change in bowel pattern, such as loose or frequent bowel movements, diarrhea or constipation.
-IBS is a functional disorder, which means the bowel doesn’t function correctly (vs. a problem with the structure of the bowel).
+The disorder is most often identified by its symptoms: abdominal pain or discomfort associated with a change in bowel patterns, such as loose or frequent bowel movements, diarrhea or constipation.
+IBS is a functional disorder, which means the bowel doesn’t function correctly, versus a problem with the structure of the bowel.